My-pleasure/ingresstrait/README.md

 ## Three examples

-### Deployment and IngressTrait which defines `backend`
+### K8s native Deployment
 - Apply the sample Deployment
 ```
 kubectl apply -f config/samples/deployment
 ```
 In this example, we use Deployment to show how IngressTrait works.
 Because it has no Service itself, but we have defined `ingresstrait.spec.rules.paths.backend`.
-So IngressTrait can create a service based on `backend` and `workload.spec.template.spec.contaiers`, then create a corresponding ingress.
+So IngressTrait can create a service based on `backend` and `deployment.spec.template.spec.contaiers`, then create a corresponding ingress.

 Please notice that IngressTrait's filed is a little different from K8s native ingress.
 ```